inovex/scrumlr.io/docs/src/content/docs/self-hosting/intro.md

 - **frontend**: Our React frontend that is served statically.
 - **backend**: Our Go backend that serves the API and WebSocket.
 - **database**: A PostgreSQL database that stores all data.
-- **nats**: A NATS server which is used to send events asynchronously and keep our backend services in sync.
+- **message broker**: A NATS or redis server which is used to send, receive and then process the events asynchronously.
+For multi note deployments this keeps our backends in sync.

 ### Getting started